manual_fea

 Finite Elements

-This part discusses the Chrono FEA module.
+This part discusses the Chrono FEA modulearrow-up-right.

 Finite elements can be used in Chrono to model flexible parts.